iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.2/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.phe.couchto5K 3 reviews"/>
 </p>

+> Has been very useful, was disappointed that all the recordings assumed it was the first day of each week.<br> :date: __2021-07-03 17:02:01__

+> A good app when it works properly.
+But have been finding it stops before I have completed the run.<br> :date: __2021-07-03 14:23:02__

+> I remember getting this app last year.
+Why cant i choose micheal johnson as my coach anymore.<br> :date: __2021-07-03 02:02:02__

 > A decent app, well Made except it resets your run if you tab out for more than a few seconds.
 Not fun if it happens halfway into a workout.
 Other than that, it's good.<br> :date: __2021-06-23 18:35:41__